You know her as Wednesday Addams.

 When Jenna stepped into Wednesday Addams' platform shoes, something clicked.

-But there seems to be something deeper in her connection to Wednesday.
+But there's something deeper in her connection to Wednesday.

 Wednesday Addams doesn't care what people think.
 She's brutally authentic.
 The polar opposite of a people-pleasing Three.